 - Overall, average earnings in the forest sector out-performed average earnings for all manufacturing, with the latter experiencing a modest 2.3% increase between 2018 and 2019.
 They have both been following a similar trend since 2001.

-Average earnings refers to the average net annual income per person directly employed in the forest industry, not including overtime pay.
+Average earnings refers to the average net annual income per person directly employed in the forest sector, not including overtime pay.

-Average earnings in the forest industry compared with all manufacturing sectors, 2008–2018
+Average earnings in the forest sector compared with all manufacturing sectors, 2009 to 2019